Ever wonder what the rich and famous carry in their respective purses and wallets?

 The cost: $450

 So there it is.
-Some of the world’s most expensive credit cards.
+Some of the most expensive credit cards in the United States, and the world for that matter.
 As you can see, these serve more as entertainment value than anything else.

-For most of us, we’ll probably never need or be able to afford/qualify for the credit cards mentioned above.
+For most of us, we’ll probably never need nor be able to afford/qualify for the credit cards mentioned above.

 And with so many much more affordable options, there’s no reason to feel like you’re missing out.